An IDE-like tool for legislative drafting

 • The idea would be to use drop-down lists of suggestions (& other help) to enable drafters to write consistently while the tool automatically marks up the text correctly (and possibly gives useful error messages when it detects an inconsistency).

-Some examples of what the tool could do (as descriptions, but eventually as demos)
+Some examples of what the tool could do (as descriptions, but better seen in demos)

-We want to use mock-ups to demonstrate what we mean, as it is far easier to get the ideas across to the rest of the legislative drafting community that way.
-But we will also see if we can produce a basic specification that a developer could use as starting material, and we need to explain what we mean in text as well as through demos, so here is an attempt -
+We are using the interactive mock-up (and supplementary static mock-ups) to demonstrate what we mean, given it is far easier to get the ideas across to the rest of the legislative drafting community that way.
+But we will also see if we can produce a basic specification that a developer could use as starting material, and we need to explain what we mean in text as well as through demos, so here is an attempt.

-One way for a legislative drafter to think about it is just as doing something more than your current system already does for you (we hope).
+One way for legislative drafters to think about it is just as doing something more than what (we hope) your current system already does for you.

 • You might be in one of the bigger drafting offices that have already moved over to writing in an XML editor (like LawMaker in UK offices).